VincentFaust/willowsspoon/README.md

 ### Transformation

-2. **Transformation**: DBT is used to model the data from 3NF into facts and dimensions for a specific business process (sales).
-Additionally, the project has customized databases and schemas to create a logical separation between source, staging and serving data.
+2. **Transformation**: DBT models the data into facts and dimensions for a specific business process (sales).
+Additionally, the project has customized databases and schemas to create a logical separation between source, staging and serving.
 For our sales fact, the grain of the data is set to a unique transaction.

 ### 3. Github Actions